 Skip to content

-What Are The 3 Main Types Of Scaffolds?
+What are the 3 Main Types of Scaffolding?

-According to a study published in 2022, scaffolding is worth £2.86 billion to the UK economy.
-At the time, the Construction Industry Training Board (CITB) forecasted that 200 scaffolding professionals would be needed every year to meet construction demands; this number has significantly increased since then.
+UKATA reports that, in 2022, scaffolding was worth £2.86 billion to the UK economy, and in 2024, the Construction Industry Training Board (CITB) forecasted that over 250,000 extra construction workers would be needed by 2028 to meet construction demands.

 Scaffolding generally falls into three categories.
 Despite the fact that there are many types of scaffolding, they all fit into one of these three main classifications.